hiddenwaffle/stardew-style-engine/README.md

 ## Testing
 * See [Unit Testing Node Applications With TypeScript Using Mocha and Chai](https://journal.artfuldev.com/unit-testing-node-applications-with-typescript-using-mocha-and-chai-384ef05f32b2) for information about why the unit testing environment is set up the way it is.
+* --watch flag does not always pick up changes correctly, particuarly with class and method signature changes.